Heath Street station: Heath Street loop

-2000s changes
+21st century changes

 In the early 2000s, the MBTA modified key surface stops with raised platforms for accessibility as part of the Light Rail Accessibility Program.
 Portable lifts were installed at Heath Street around 2000 as a temporary measure.
 The platform modifications – part of a $32 million modification of thirteen B, C, and E branch stations – were completed on January 13, 2003.
 The project included a wooden mini-high platform on the outer platform, allowing level boarding on older Type 7 LRVs.

 As part of a series of service reductions due to a budget crisis, on July 1, 2012 the MBTA began terminating weekend service at Brigham Circle.
 The cutback was unpopular with local residents, who considered it an unnecessary inconvenience.
 On October 13, 2012, the cut was quietly reversed by reducing frequency on the branch slightly, thus allowing the same equipment to cover the full line at no additional cost.
 This was made official with the December 29, 2012 timetable.

 In March 2011, the MBTA recommended stop changes to route 39 as part of the Key Routes Improvement Project.
 The outbound stops at Back of the Hill station and south of Heath Street were to be consolidated, and the inbound stop at Heath Street would be dropped due to its proximity to Back of the Hill.
 The outbound stop south of Heath Street was dropped in 2013, but the inbound stop was kept until June 21, 2020.

+The MBTA plans to modify the non-accessible surface stops between Heath Street and Brigham Circle with accessible platforms.
+The new platforms are planned to be long enough to accommodate two 110 ft Type 10 vehicles; Heath Street may also be modified to fit these longer trains.
+Design work began in July 2023 and is expected to reach 15% completion in July 2024.